keithvsr/new-dev-setup/INSTALLS.md

 ## Nice to haves

-These include a database connection GUI (dbeaver), a real image processor (gimp), a solid clipboard manager (maccy), and a decent Mac OS window management system (maccy):
+These include a database connection GUI (dbeaver), a real image processor (gimp), a solid clipboard manager (maccy), and a decent Mac OS window management system (rectangle):

 If you want them all:
 ```sh